Thank you for your interest in becoming a volunteer with Jackson County Library Services!

 Frequently Asked Questions

 Complete an application and submit the form online or turn in a paper application found at any branch.
-You will then be instructed to:

 Most of our volunteer positions require a minimum commitment of three months.
 Much of the work we do in the library requires training and an investment of staff time so we ask for a regular, ongoing commitment.
 If you are looking for short-term or one-time opportunities, other organizations may be able to help: